 In 2011, researchers began adapting the TNM system to stage peritoneal mesothelioma.

 No formal systems have been created to stage pericardial mesothelioma or testicular mesothelioma.
-These cancers are so rare that not enough data is available to create a staging system for them.
+These cancers are so rare that not enough data exists to create a staging system for them.